 National Park, it is not

 unusual for reservations to be made nearly a year in advance.
 Likewise, make

-least five to six months ahead of your expected arrival date.
+lodging at least five to six months ahead of the expected arrival date.
 It helps to be

 flexible with regard to the dates and types of rooms you will accept.
 Rooms

 without a private bath are less expensive and generally easier to book because

 travelers demand private bathroom facilities.
 The famous Old Faithful Inn in

 without a private bath.
 Likewise,